Hazaj meter: Turkish hazaj

 Unlike in the Rumi poem quoted above, there is no break in the middle of the half-line.

 Urdu hazaj

-The 16-syllable hazaj meter is also among the three most commonly used meters in Urdu verse, and it is one of the typical meters of the ghazal genre.
+The 16-syllable hazaj meter is also among the three most commonly used meters in Urdu verse, It is one of the typical meters of the ghazal genre.
 The following example comes from a ghazal written by Ghalib in 1816.
 Like the Turkish version of the metre, it has no break in the middle of the half-line.
 (Asad is the earlier pen-name of Ghalib himself.)